masonl93/IB-Playground/README.md

     Drivers: Tax rate, expected growth rate, cost of capital, reinvestment rate
 3. P/BV (Price / Book_Value)
    BV = (Total_Equity - Redeemable_Preferred_Shares - Nonredeemable_Preferred_Shares) / Shares
-   This has historically been a very useful ratio to determine cheapness of a stock but as of late, the usefulness has been dwindling.
-This is a growing portion of stocks that have a negative equity or have what seems to be an expensive P/B ratio but are on the cheaper side when looking at all other ratios.
+   This has historically been a very useful ratio to determine cheapness of a stock but as of late, the usefulness might be dwindling.
+There is a growing portion of stocks that have a negative equity or have what seems to be an expensive P/B ratio but are on the cheaper side when looking at all other ratios.
 This can be accounted for with some general changes that have been occuring: Increase of intangible assets that are not represented on the balance sheet (e.g. brand name, human capital, advertising, etc), long term assets depreciating faster than their useful lives, and buybacks/dividends that cause decreases in equity when they exceed net income.
 See more here: https://osam.com/Commentary/negative-equity-veiled-value-and-the-erosion-of-price-to-book
    Drivers: Return on equity
 4. EV/S (Enterprise_Value / Sales)
    S = TTM_Revenue